JiajiaLi04/Deep-Learning-Project-Demos/README.md

-1. A Multi-layer Percetron for Natural Language Processing
+1.A Multi-layer Percetron for Natural Language Processing
 ===============
 Overview
 -------